A Survey on Hypergame Theory: Modelling Misaligned Perceptions and Nested Beliefs for Multi-Agent Systems: Discussion of Survey Results

 \subsubsection{Task-Model Alignment}

-As we can see on Figure~\ref{fig:tax_model_task}, reasoning is the most frequent application, with 33 papers using hypergames to support decision-making under misaligned perceptions.
-Hypergame-based learning tasks are present in about a third of the surveyed papers, most frequently associated with graph-based and HEU-based models, which offer scalable formulations that lend themselves to integration with learning algorithms.
+As shown in Figure~\ref{fig:tax_model_task}, reasoning is the most common application, with 38 papers using hypergames to support decision-making under misaligned perceptions.
+Hypergame-based learning tasks appear in about a third of the surveyed papers, most often associated with graph-based and HEU-based models, which offer scalable formulations that integrate well with learning algorithms.
 Apart from one paper, estimating uncertainty appears as a secondary task, complementing reasoning or learning, with mostly probabilistic, HEU-based approaches.
 The limited presence of hypergames in high-level planning tasks may reflect the absence of expressive, agent-compatible formalisms akin to epistemic planning languages.

-To complement these findings, we evaluate how different task-based works are composed of theoretical, experimental and practical model applications (Figure~\ref{fig:task_x_application}) and revisited the distribution of hypergame model types per tasks (Figures~\ref{fig:app_type_main},~\ref{fig:domain_x_model_filtered}).
-While practical applications are the majority for deriving hypergame-based uncertainty measures, for planning, learning and reasoning-related tasks purely theoretical and more applicable works have an equal split.
+To complement these findings, we evaluate how different task-based works are composed of theoretical, experimental and practical model applications (Figure~\ref{fig:task_x_application}) and revisit the distribution of hypergame model types per tasks (Figures~\ref{fig:app_type_main},~\ref{fig:domain_x_model_filtered}).
+While practical applications are the primary focus for deriving hypergame-based uncertainty measures, for planning, learning, and reasoning-related tasks, purely theoretical and more applicable works are split equally.